ISISComputingGroup/ibex_developers_manual/Eclipse-4-migration-notes.md

 ## TODOs

 I've gotten into the habit of using `TODOs` in Eclipse to identify bits of work that I haven't yet gotten around to or rely on later stages of migration.
 They can be listed by opening up the Eclipse "Tasks" window.
-The current `TODOs` are:
+The current `TODOs` are on the page [Eclipse 4 Migration TODOs](Eclipse-4-Migration-TODOs).

-- `BeamStatusView.java`: The PVs haven't been connected to the beam status view because the archiver doesn't connect properly yet
-- 'BeamStatusView.java`: Using the `showToolbar(false)` command doesn't actually hide the toolbar in the beam status view.
-I've tried working around this but ran out of time.
-We should sort it out eventually but I've left it for the time being.
-We may want to change that entire part eventually to just be two databrowsers in different tabs rather than embedding the graph in a separate view.
-That relies on a later bit of work though.
-- Perspective switching: I've written a basic perspective switcher `uk.ac.stfc.isis.ibex.e4.ui.perspectiveswitcher`.
-It does what we need it to for now but later on we should switch to using snippets rather than shared elements to build our perspectives.
-The reason is that shared elements retain changes to their size between perspectives which sounds nice but can lead to very weird behaviour.
-I think it's best avoided.
-Similarly, snippets will be necessary to do things like restoring default views of a perspective.
-In all, we shouldn't have to hard code our perspectives, so it would be better managed via an extension point.
-- Right click on block menu is in something I touched but is probably best done as part of the blocks migration
-- Reenable detecor diagnostics on tab changes PV is DAE:DIAG:ENABLE:FOR
-- Log plotter within OPIs do not work.
-They need the changes to CSStudio from this pull request (https://github.com/ISISComputingGroup/CSStudio_3_3/pull/2/files).
-Currently the e4 gui just points at download.csstudio.org so doesn't have this change.
-- Minimising views causes some very odd behaviour, we should capture what we actually want to happen and implement it.
-- Perspectives currently cannot be hidden in the preferences.
-This is used for the NICOS perspective and the Script Generator.
-- Verify that scripts within OPIs work properly.
-E.g. the HVCAEN is throwing errors.

 # Useful people to talk to